What are mortgage trusts?

 Mortgage trusts are unit trust investments where your money is pooled with that of other investors.

-The money is then invested by the manager of the trust in a range of mortgages in the expectation that they can generate an income for their investors at a lower level of investment risk than if they undertook a similar investment individually.
+This money is invested by the trust manager in a range of mortgages in the expectation that they can –

 How do mortgage trusts make money for investors?